NegaDennis/Bank-transaction-and-anomalies-detection/README.md

 # Bank-transaction-and-anomalies-detection

 It's a work in progress!!!
-The codes and analysis file are done.
-Can be accessed directly from 'codes' folder in this repo.
-Will continue to populate the missing parts of this README next.
+Almost done.
+Just need to furnish this README with images and some EDA highlight next.
+Read v3 code file in 'code' folder for latest version.

 ## Data understanding